Court of Protection

 - Court of Protection applications

 - Advice about the laws relating to mental capacity and the Mental Capacity Act 2005

-- Settling disputes about mental capacity
+- Settling disputes

 - Reaching decisions that are in a person’s best interests